 A claim can be made at any port of entry in Canada.
 Claims are typically made to the Refugee Protection Division (RPD) of the Immigration and Refugee Board (IRB).
-The RPD and IRB are independent government tribunals which act like a court and determine who is granted refugee status.
+The RPD and IRB are independent government tribunals that act like a court and determine who is granted refugee status.

 B. Refugee Appeal

 If your refugee claim fails, you will receive a Removal Order.
 A Removal Order, regardless of whether it is a Departure, Exclusion, or Deportation Order, requires you to leave Canada.
 If you fear returning to your country of nationality, you can make an application for a Pre-Removal Risk Assessment (PRRA) to assess your risk before removal.
 Contact our Refugee Claim Lawyers for Refugee Appeal.

 C. Pre-Removal Risk Assesment (PRRA)

 The PRRA aims to assess whether the applicant faces a risk in their home country and should not be deported there.
 It is similar to a refugee claim as it sets the same conditions for trouble due to religion, race, nationality, political opinion, or membership in a particular social group.
 However, it is essential to note that a person who has made a refugee claim before the Refugee Protection Division and/or the Refugee Appeal Division may not apply for the PRRA unless at least one year has passed since their initial refugee claim was rejected.

 When someone does not apply as a Refugee or has failed in their Refugee claim, they can still apply for permanent residence on humanitarian and compassionate grounds.
 Immigration authorities could grant permanent residency if they find there is a compelling reason, such as an exceptional hardship or if they will face unusual and unnecessary problems if they had to return to their country of nationality.